Last Updated on

 Step 3: Ready to actually start!

-You now have your tools, you’ve found a few spreads that inspire you and you’ve brainstormed and have written down spread ideas that you want in your journal.
+You now have your tools, you’ve found a few spreads that inspire you and you’ve brainstormed and have written down bullet journal spread ideas that you want in your journal.
 The next steps include actually cracking your journal open designing your spreads.

 ***Note: If you’re using another journal other than the Leuchtturm, you will need to number all of your pages before you start.